Azure-Samples/azure-search-sample-data/CONTRIBUTING.md

-# Contributing to Azure Cognitive Search samples
+# Contributing to Azure AI Search samples

-Thank you for your interest in contributing to the Azure Cognitive Search sample data.
+Thank you for your interest in contributing to the Azure AI Search sample data.

 ## Ways to contribute